wfalkwallace/TAFS/README.md

 Way better: not as good a portrayal of object-oriented principles, maybe, but overriding equals and using class.forName are less-than-reliable/secure; it's also all in memory, so a B+tree is unnecessarily complicated.
 Since the guidelines called for a "type" _parameter_ for create commands, this was way simpler.

 #####Lessons Learned:
+Came out fine. not all that OO, might've been better split up like the above , but given parameters this was the best/simplest/clearest